 Thursday, July 23

 Saturday, July 25 – A Night at The Opera

 Saturday, August 8 – Orchestral Evening

 Manchester Music Festival also offers to the community free, pre-concert talks on Thursday evenings at 6:45pm discussing the evening’s music in an extended format and presenting its socio-historical context.

-Manchester Music Festival is a non-profit organization that offers, on a continuing basis, classical music performance and music education of the highest caliber to engage the public and encourage the enjoyment of this art form.
-The Festival’s artistic director, Adam Neiman is hailed as one of the premiere pianists, composers, and entrepreneurs of his generation, who makes frequent appearances at prestigious festivals around the world, is an honors graduate of The Juilliard School and Assistant Professor of Piano at the Chicago College of Performing Arts.
+Manchester Music Festival is a non-profit organization that offers, on a continuing basis, classical music performances and music education of the highest caliber in order to engage the public and encourage the enjoyment of this art form.
+The Festival’s artistic director, Adam Neiman, is hailed as one of the premiere pianists, composers, and entrepreneurs of his generation.
+He makes frequent appearances at prestigious festivals around the world, is an honors graduate of The Juilliard School, and Assistant Professor of Piano at the Chicago College of Performing Arts.
 His multifaceted career includes maintaining an active profile as a composer and serving as the founder and CEO of the Aeolian Classics record label.

 "Thursday’s Manchester Music Festival concerts are what chamber music is all about — intimate and joyful performances of great music."Jim Lowe, Rutland Herald